 Step #1) Identifying the users to perform the Usability Test – it helps to choose the set of users that is close to how the real-time users are going to be.
 Care has to be taken not to pick experts or complete newbies.
 The experts are going to simply run through the entire process and the novices need lots of background training to even get started- neither situation is optimum.

-Step #2) Designing the tasks that the users are going to perform on the application –A list of situations that the users are going to use the application for are to be made prior to starting the test.
+Step #2) Designing the tasks that the users are going to perform on the application –A list of situations that the users are going to use the application form is to be made prior to starting the test.
 This can include something like: ‘Search for an X-box and buy it” or ‘submit a customer care question” etc. on an eCommerce site.
 The tasks should closely represent the real transactions the users would use the site for.

 Step #3) Facilitating the testing – The usability team will have the users perform the tasks on the site and are going to gather information regarding the test progress and results.
 It really makes a huge difference when the design team participates while the users are working on the application.
 It gives them a better picture of how the app was used and where it did not deliver what the user wanted etc, firsthand.

-Step #4) Analyze results – At the end of the test, we might end up with the time it took to perform tasks, whether the task was successful or not etc, so basically raw data.
-The results have to be presented to all the stakeholders and analyzed for identification of potential problem areas.
+Step #4) Analyze results – At the end of the test, we might end up with the time it took to perform tasks, whether the task was successful or not, etc, so basically raw data.
+The results have to be presented to all the stakeholders and analyzed for the identification of potential problem areas.

 Usability Test Tools